AMES Type 80: Carcinotron and strategic changes

 It was during this same period that the growing concern over the carcinotron valve entered the discussion.
 First announced publicly in 1953, the carcinotron could rapidly tune across a wide band of the microwave region by changing the input voltage.
 By sweeping the transmission through the entire frequency band of the radars the aircraft might meet, the jammer would fill the radar display with noise that would render the aircraft invisible.
 Older jammer systems could do this, but only after isolating the radar frequencies being used and tuning their transmitters to match them, a time-consuming process.
-The carcinotron could sweep so rapidly that it could barrage all potential frequencies, effectively at the same time.
+If there was more than one radar in the area, or the aircraft moved into a different radar's view, all of this had to be repeated.
+The carcinotron could sweep so rapidly that it could barrage all potential frequencies, allowing it to jam all the radars in the area at the same time with little or no operator input.

-To test whether such a system would actually be effective, the RAF purchased a carcinotron from the designers at CSF and fitted it to an aircraft christened "Catherine".
+To test whether such a system would actually be effective, the RAF purchased a carcinotron from the designers at CSF and fitted it to an aircraft christened Catherine.
 In tests beginning in late 1954, the jammer proved to be able to render the area around the aircraft unreadable, even when the aircraft was still below the radar horizon.
 In one test, any aircraft 20 miles to either side of the jammer was invisible.
 As the jammer aircraft approached the radar station, the signal would be picked up in the radar antenna's side lobes, until the entire display was filled with noise and nothing could be tracked anywhere.
 It appeared that the decade-long effort to provide radar coverage for the UK was being rendered useless at a stroke.